scivision/PyLivestream/README.rst

    * from phone Periscope app, go to Profile -> Settings -> Periscope Producer and see your Stream Key.
 The "checking source" button will go to "preview stream" once you do step #2.
    * from computer web browser, go to `https://www.periscope.tv/account/producer <https://www.periscope.tv/account/producer>`_ and Create New Source.
+2. Put the hexadecimal stream key into ``periscope.key``
-2. Run Python script for Periscope with chosen input
+3. Run Python script for Periscope with chosen input

 ::